MysticMoonlight/EndlessMod/editions/infinity/1.18/infinity.md

-<h2 align="center">EndlessMod Universal</h2>
+<h2 align="center">EndlessMod Infinity</h2>
 <p align="center">
-    All-rounder modpack which does works in any situations!
+    Infinite possiblities!
 </p>

-EndlessMod Universal is the which aims to keep the vanilla atmosphere experience with endless possibilities.
-Any gameplay changing features are not included for pure vanilla gameplay, while improving the experience.
-You may also add additional mods or resource pack to fully customize the game.
+EndlessMod Infinity is the modpack focused on adding more content aimed for unlimited possibilites, while keeping the vanilla gameplay.
+Expanding the technology or magic...
+Everything is up to you!

 ## Copyright Notice ##
 Due to modpack usage copyright difference for each mods, we decided not to include any mods.
 You must install [Fabric](https://fabricmc.net/use) and put jar file into mods folder manually.

 ## Release Notes ##
-Release notes can be found here.
+Release notes can be found [here](https://github.com/MysticMoonlight/EndlessMod/blob/main/editions/infinity/1.18/release.md).

 ## List of Mods ##
 ### Core/API Mods ###